Victoria (state): Tertiary education

 Victoria has nine universities.
 The first to offer degrees, the University of Melbourne, enrolled its first student in 1855.
 The largest, Monash University, has an enrolment of over 83,000 students—more than any other Australian university.

 The number of students enrolled in Victorian universities was 418,447 in 2018, an increase of 5.3% on the previous year.
 International students made up 40% of enrolments and account for the highest percentage of pre-paid university tuition fees.
 The largest number of enrolments were recorded in the fields of business, administration and economics, with nearly 30% of all students, followed by arts, humanities, and social science, with 18% of enrolments.

 Victoria has 12 government-run institutions of technical and further education (TAFE).
 The first vocational institution in the state was the Melbourne Mechanics' Institute (established in 1839), which is now the Melbourne Athenaeum.
 More than 1,000 adult education organisations are registered to provide recognised TAFE programs.
 In 2014, there were 443,000 students enrolled in vocational education in the state.
 By 2018, the number of students in the sector had dropped by 40 per cent to 265,000—a five-year low which the education department attributed to withdrawal of funding to low-quality providers and a societal shift to university education.

 Libraries

 The State Library Victoria is the State's research and reference library.
 It is responsible for collecting and preserving Victoria's documentary heritage and making it available through a range of services and programs.
 Material in the collection includes books, newspapers, magazines, journals, manuscripts, maps, pictures, objects, sound and video recordings and databases.

-In addition, local governments maintain local lending libraries, typically with multiple branches in their respective municipal areas.
+The state has public libraries in most LGAs (typically with multiple branches in their respective municipal areas) and academic libraries in universities, and some special libraries.

 Economy

 The state of Victoria is the second largest economy in Australia after New South Wales, accounting for a quarter of the nation's gross domestic product.
 The total gross state product (GSP) at current prices for Victoria was A$459 billion in June 2020, with a GSP per capita of A$68,996.

-Finance and insurance is Victoria's largest income producing sector, while the health care and social assistance sector is the state's biggest employer.
-The shift towards service industries in the preceding decades has seen manufacturing lose its mantle as Victoria's largest employer and income producer.